robinmaben/rbot/README.md

 # rbot
-Simple crawler to get leads of potential clients for sourcing team
+Simple crawler to get pages of interest based on keywords